PritamDutt/py-aws-sso/README.md

 ## Setting Up

 1. **Install and Configure AWS CLI v2**: Follow the official documentation @ https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html
    to install and configure AWS CLI v2 with your SSO profiles.
+For quick video guide see: [How to configure AWS CLI so that we can use AWS SSO](https://youtu.be/8NjffR4-ils)

 2. **Include py-aws-sso**: Install py-aws-sso.
 > pip install py-aws-sso